jbtronics/2fa-webauthn/README.md

-# Webauthn Two-Factor-Authentictication Plugin for scheb/2fa
+# Webauthn Two-Factor-Authentication Plugin for scheb/2fa

 This repository contains a plugin for [scheb/2fa](https://github.com/scheb/2fa) that adds support for Webauthn authenticators (like a Yubikey) as a second factor.

-## Feautures
+## Features
 * Support of all webauthn authenticators as second factor
 * Supports multiple authenticators per user
 * Backward compatibility for existing registered U2F keys (from [r/u2f-two-factor-bundle](https://github.com/darookee/u2f-two-factor-bundle))

 ## Requirements
-* Symfony 6
+* Symfony 7
-* PHP 8.1 or later
+* PHP 8.2 or later
-* webauthn/webauthn-lib 4.0 or later
+* webauthn/webauthn-lib 5.0 or later

 If you want to use symfony 5.* and PHP 7.4, use the version 1.0.0 of this bundle.
+If you want to use PHP 8.1 and webauthn/webauthn-lib 4.*, use the version 2.0.0 of this bundle.

 ## Installation
 1. Install the bundle `composer require jbtronics/2fa-webauthn`